Doush-H/ft_irc/README.md

 ## Notes:
 - Sorry if I broke something, did't have time to thoroughly test stuff
-## MODE, JOIN:
+- !!!
+IMPORTANT !!! the syntax for the numeric replies is: "SERVER_PREFIX *numeric reply number* *sender_nick* *other params for the numeric reply which are specified in the documents*".
+All the numeric replies should have the sender_nick as the first parameter.
 - Still need to do mode changes for users
-- Need towwq enforce -i (invite only) flag for JOIN, probably more flags also have to be enforced still
+- Need to enforce -i (invite only) flag for JOIN, probably more flags also have to be enforced still
 - I think I might have to send the message that MODE has been changed to all members like Doush did for JOIN, WHO